dgcampbe/Bach-in-a-Box/Readme.txt

 This is a little Python script I am making.
-It will hopefully be able to use a script to write baroque music to a file that can be read using Alda.
+It will hopefully be a script to write baroque music.
+This will probably have extensive use of Music21 from MIT.

-Alda can be found here: https://github.com/alda-lang/alda

-That is my goal at this point.
-I am very confident that this is just a huge mess that will never work right, but it is fun for me to work on it.
+It feels like a lot of the work I did isn't needed since I found Music21.

 Right now it is only able to write random notes to a file and a GUI is in the works using tkinter.
-Making this work with Alda is a relatively new idea, so it will nee a bit of a rewrite in order to accommodate it.

 I have been working on migrating to Linux so Linux-related things are in the works.
 I am working on making this program work in Linux.